BrynM/dPAD/README.md

 ## Code

-I've written ARV sample code for using the dPAD.
+I've written AVR sample code for using the dPAD.
 The code is well-commented and should be self-explanatory.